University Learning and Writing Centers

 • Have an A or B in the course(s) you wish to tutor

-*If you work at another cost code on campus, remember you can only work a total of 20 hours per week.
+*If you work at another cost code on campus, remember you can have a maximum of two jobs and work a combined total of 20 hours per week.

 Illustration of Mountain